 The project closure phase refers to the finalization of all the legal and administrative obligations related to the granted activities and to incurred expenditure.
 It includes the preparation of the last progress report, the final report and the reconciliation with the initial granted amount, if necessary.
-These activities take place after the project official end of activities reported in the AF and cannot last more than three months.
+These activities take place after the project official end of activities reported in the AF.
+Further information are provided in Factsheet n.
+7 "Project closure".